 Dimension tables are satellites of the central fact table.
 They typically contain textual information that describes the attributes of the fact table.

-The following graphic illustrates the classical star schema:
+The following graphic illustrates the classic star schema:

-The following graphic illustrates the classical snowflake schema:
+The following graphic illustrates the classic snowflake schema:

 The E-R Model Versus the DM Model